IFRCGo/cbs/Documentation/Contribution/getting_started.md

 ---
-title:
+title: Getting started
-description:
+description: How to get started as a contributor to the project
 keywords:
-author:
+author: karolikl
 ---
 # Getting Started

-The purpose of this document is to give an overview of tools needed to be able to contribute to the technical side of the project.
+The purpose of this guide is to give you an overview of tools needed to contribute to this project and help you get the application up and running.

+If you haven't already familiarized yourself with the [Contributor Guide](./contributing.md), please do so before proceeding.

 _Eager to get started right away?
 Have a look at the [included example](../../Source/Example/readme.md)._

+## Setting up your development environment

+Make sure you have the required [development tools](./development_tools.md) installed.

+## Build

 ### Build Using Docker Container